 8 Houston Utility Assistance Programs To Help You Pay Your Utility Bills

-If you have lost your job due to COVID-19 pandemic, this article will help you with understanding the options available to you to give you a better chance at finding utility assistance to pay your bills.
+If you have lost your job due to COVID-19 pandemic, this article will help you with understanding the options available to you to give you a better chance of finding utility assistance to pay your bills.

 Utility assistance can come in many forms.
-Deferred payments, deadline extensions or referrals to local nonprofits who will pay your balance are all forms of utility assistance.
+Deferred payments, deadline extensions, or referrals to local nonprofits who will pay your balance are all forms of utility assistance.

-In this guide we will provide you with 7 options for utility assistance.
-Those range from state funded programs, plans created by energy companies and referrals to charity organizations who may pay your bill for you.
+In this guide, we will provide you with 7 options for utility assistance.
+Those range from state-funded programs plans created by energy companies and referrals to charity organizations who may pay your bill for you.

 The first option for utility assistance in Houston that we will review is the Texas COVID-19 Electricity Relief Program.